-Cryptocurrency trading should be regulated as gambling, says Treasury Committee
+Cryptocurrency trading should be regulated as gambling, says treasury committee

 They pose significant risks to consumers, given their price volatility and the risk of losses, according to the MPs, who said retail trading in unbacked crypto more closely resembles gambling than a financial service and should be regulated as such.

-The committee pointed to HM Revenue and Customs (HMRC) figures indicating that around 10% of UK adults hold or have held cryptoassets,
+The committee pointed to HM Revenue and Customs (HMRC) figures indicating that around 10 per cent of UK adults hold or have held crypto assets.

 The MPs also said potential productive innovation in financial services should not be unduly constrained.